 - I Want My Beloved to Be Happy: Complete with an oblique Shout-Out to Casablanca (see the page quote).

 - Lampshade Hanging: The "transmitter controls" exchange.

-- Nom de Guerre: Mrs. Moore works under an alias to protect her family, and reveals her real name to the Doctor soon before her death.
-The Doctor tells Jake her real name and asks him to find her family and tell them what happened.
+- Nom de Guerre: Mrs. Moore works under an alias to protect her family and reveals her real name* to the Doctor shortly before her death.
+The Doctor tells Jake her real name and asks him to find her family and tell them how she died saving the world.

 - One Scene, Two Monologues: Mickey and Ricky while fleeing the Cybermen.

 - Poke the Poodle: Ricky is most wanted in London... for parking tickets.
 The Doctor can't help but smile at Mickey being Mickey, even when he's Ricky.

 - Pretend to Be Brainwashed: Rose and Pete, with the help of fake earpods, infiltrate the Cyberman factory by pretending to be two more of the mind-controlled civilians marching in to be cyber-converted.